Tower climber

-A tower climber specialize in maintenance, installation, and decommissioning of cellular and radio tower components such as coaxial cable, antennas, radios, fiber optic cable and broadcast equipment for cell phones, television, radio, etc.
+A tower climber specializes in maintenance, installation, and decommissioning of cellular and radio tower components such as coaxial cable, antennas, radios, fiber-optic cable and broadcast equipment for cell phones, television, radio, etc.

 Description

 Tower climbers perform routine inspections and tests on broadcasting towers, and may also be called upon to perform repairs and to provide input when plans for new equipment are being developed.

 Along with the installers of the tower antennas, other crews climb the towers to perform condition checks of the towers, guy lines and lighting systems.
 One of the most demanding aspects of many tower climber jobs is hauling materials and tools up to the proper installation height on the tower.
 In most cases, the climber scales the tower to the desired height and lowers a rope to a ground crew member who then ties it to a needed part on the ground.
 The tower worker then pulls the piece up and secures the rope before installing the part onto the tower.